Average: Definitions

+Central tendency

+In statistics, a central tendency (or measure of central tendency) is a central or typical value for a probability distribution.
+Informally, measures of central tendency are often called 'averages'.
+The term central tendency dates from the late 1920s.

+The most common measures of central tendency are the arithmetic mean, the median, and the mode.
+A middle tendency can be calculated for either a finite set of values or for a theoretical distribution, such as the normal distribution.
+Occasionally authors use central tendency to denote "the tendency of quantitative data to cluster around some central value."

+The central tendency of a distribution is typically contrasted with its dispersion or variability; dispersion and central tendency are the often characterized properties of distributions.
+Analysis may judge whether data has a strong or a weak central tendency based on its dispersion.

 General properties

 All averages of a collection are somewhere within its bounding box (and so for real numbers, between its maximum and minimum).
 Therefore, if a collection consists entirely of the same value, any average of it is that value.

 Most averages (Note: One exception to this is the mode; for example, the mode of [1, 1, 2, 2, 2] is 2, but the mode of [1, 1, 2, 3, 4] is 1.
 Also, most kinds of averages are strictly monotone, but some, such as the median, truncated mean, and winsorized mean, are only weakly monotone, and may remain the same after some of the values are increased.) are monotonic, i.e. moving a member of it in one direction causes the average to move in the same direction, or equivalently, if two collections of numbers A and B have the same number of elements, and they can be arranged such that each entry in A ≥ the corresponding entry in B, then the average of A ≥ the average of B.

 All commonly-used averages are linearly homogeneous, i.e. multiplying every value by the same scale factor multiplies the average by that same scale factor.

 Most averages (Note: Exceptions to this may include weighted averages (if the weights are assigned by position) and moving averages (if the entire resulting sequence or curve is considered).
 Moving averages are often done using position-weighted averages.) remain identical when the list of items is permuted, i.e. the ordering does not matter.